Jesse-V/OnioNS-common/README.md

 ### Repository Details

-This repository provides the common core code and acts as a dependency for the other OnioNS packages.
-Please see the -HS, -server, and -client repositories for more information.
+This repository provides the common core code and acts as a shared library and dependency for the other OnioNS packages, -HS, -server, and -client.

 ### Supported Systems

 #### Linux

-**Ubuntu 14.04+, Debian 8+, Linux Mint 17+, Fedora 21+**
+**Debian 7 and 8, Ubuntu 14.04 - 15.10, Mint 17 - 17.2, Fedora 21 - 23**

-i386, amd64, and armhf architectures are supported, so it should run on most 32-bit, 64-bit, and ARM machines.
-If you have an ARM board (Pi, BBB, Odroid, etc) feel free to test it.
+i386, amd64, and armhf architectures are supported, so it should run on 32-bit, 64-bit, and ARM machines.
+I'm also supporting ARM boards such as the Pi, BBB, Odroid, etc.

 #### Windows